OscarMoonen/Brain-MRI-Colorization/README.md

 2. Downlaod "model.pt"
 3. Upload both files to Google Drive
 4. Open "loadModel.ipynb" in Google Colab
-5. Adjust folder locations as instructed in notebook
+5. Adjust folder locations to files
-6. Upload MRI scans in .png format and 256x256 resolution
+6. Upload MRI scans in .png format and 256x256 resolution (see MRI-example.png)
 7. Run Model
 8. Enjoy your MRI scans in color (: